We’ve met before, but I know that you’ve met a thousand unknown people. I’m K.D.; P.G. is my brother.

 PART 1, The Family

 I do remember you, K—.
 As I recall you couldn’t be anyone but P—‘s sister.
 I am so sorry for your struggles and heartache.
 PCMC is truly a miraculous place, is it not?
 Hyrum also has a shunt, which was placed when he was 5 months old after many weeks of our resistance in hopes that his ventricles would drain spontaneously.
 During that time he had an EVD (external ventricle drain) which was placed through the fontanel.
-He has been one of the extremely fortunate ones; that initial shunt is still in place almost five [now seven and a half] years later.
+He has been one of the extremely fortunate ones; that initial shunt is still in place almost five [now eighteen] years later.
 I understand we are on borrowed time.

 I take comfort in the thought that technology marches on, and by the time he needs a replacement (still praying that day never comes) the options will be more reliable, more durable.
 I do have some very dear friends who had a 2yo son revived from 45 minutes at the bottom of a swimming pool.
 He had to have a shunt placed (and this was over 20 years ago) that they never had replaced.
 So, in our case as well as theirs, the shunt either kept on ticking or the body actually did recover ability to drain the ventricles spontaneously.
 Nobody’s going to open them up to find out which.